-On July 23, 2023, in connection with its entry into the Commercial Agreement with GreenBox, the Company issued Sunlight the GreenBox Warrant to acquire up to an aggregate of 11,434,360 shares of the Company's Class A Common Stock, subject to certain vesting conditions.
-The GreenBox Warrant had a grant date fair value of \$19.90 per unit.
+On July 23, 2023, in connection with its entry into the Commercial Agreement, with GreenBox, the Company issued Sunlight the GreenBox Warrant to acquire up to an aggregate of 11,434,360 shares of the Company's Class A Common Stock, subject to certain vesting conditions.
+The GreenBox Warrant had a grant date fair value of \$19.90 per unit share.
 The GreenBox Warrant may vest in connection with conditions defined by the terms of the GreenBox Warrant, as GreenBox makes additional expenditures to the Company in connection with the Framework Agreement.
-There are up to eight tranches based on increments of expenditures where approximately 1,429,295 additional warrant units may vest per tranche, subject to certain conditions defined by the terms of the GreenBox Warrant.
-Upon vesting, warrant units may be acquired at an exercise price of \$41.9719.
-The warrant units contain customary anti-dilution, down-round, and change-in-control provisions.
-The right to purchase units in connection with the GreenBox Warrant expires 36 months following the end of the initial term of the Framework Agreement which is July 23, 2027, or if applicable, the extension term of the Framework Agreement, which is July 23, 2029.
-As of March 30, 2024, none of the GreenBox Warrant units had vested.
+There are up to eight tranches based on increments of expenditures where approximately 1,429,295 additional warrant units shares may vest per tranche, subject to certain conditions defined by the terms of the GreenBox Warrant.
+Upon vesting, warrant units the shares may be acquired at an exercise price of \$41.9719.
+The warrant units contain GreenBox Warrant contains customary anti-dilution, down-round, and change-in-control provisions.
+The right to purchase units in connection with shares pursuant to the GreenBox Warrant expires 36 months following the end of the initial term of the Framework Agreement, which is July 23, 2027, or, if applicable, the extension term of the Framework Agreement, which is July 23, 2029.
+As of March 30, 2024 June 29, 2024, none of the shares exercisable pursuant to the GreenBox Warrant units had vested.